WORKPLACE MENTAL HEALTH

 9. Conduct Surveys

-Here are some example questions:
+Here are a few sample questions:

 - “During the past four weeks, how often have you felt sad or depressed?”

 - “Do you feel like your company currently aids in stress management?”

 - “How would you rate your work-life balance?”

 Send a survey now to check the pulse in your workplace, learn how your employees currently feel about mental wellness, and discover how your company can better support them.

 You can check Incfile’s survey on mental health and entrepreneurship.
 They uncovered data from business owners, consultants, and freelancers across 13 industries and varied cultural backgrounds and ethnicities to give us insights we can use to better support small businesses and mental health — together.

 As an employer, it’s your responsibility to be proactive about mental wellness and support a healthy workplace for your employees.
 A little bit of empathy and compassion can go a long way in fostering employee well-being — and, as we’ve shown, it’s also good for business.
 So, what do you have to lose?